Rotekoppen/otab/README.md

 # otab
-Tablature software, currently only in terminal using curses
+Tablature software (mainly targeting Ukulele but other instruments work too), currently only in terminal using curses